dbosoft/Hosuto/README.md

 Hosuto contains currently the following features to extend .NET Generic Host:

 - **Modules**: The Hosuto module system allows you to setup multiple independed hosts within a single application.
 Modules can share configuration and a DI container for global settings and interaction.
 The module system supports both .NET Generic host and Asp.Net Core 2.1 and higher.
+See [wiki](https://github.com/dbosoft/Hosuto/wiki/Modules) how to configure and use modules.
 - **Hosted Services extensions**: Hosuto contains extensions methods to simplify the use of hosted services in Generic Hosts and Asp.Net Core Hosts.

 ### Platforms & Prerequisites